 There are no notices at this time.

 This course will explore the legal foundations of state, federal, and international ocean law.
-The course will examine the laws, policies, and regulations that shape how local communities, the United States, and international bodies use, manage, and protect coastal and ocean resources, including beaches and the coastal zone, fisheries, endangered and threatened species, marine protected areas, areas and biodiversity beyond national jurisdiction, and mineral and gas resources.
-In addition, the course will spotlight case studies where laws and policies were applied in innovative ways to protect and manage marine resources.
+We will examine the laws, policies, and regulations that shape how local communities, the United States, and international bodies use, manage, and protect coastal and ocean resources, including beaches and the coastal zone, fisheries, endangered and threatened species, marine protected areas, areas beyond national jurisdiction, and mineral and gas resources.
+Along the way, we will spotlight case studies where laws and policies were applied in innovative ways to protect and regulate marine resources.

 Textbooks and Other Materials

 The textbook information on this page was provided by the instructor.
 Students should use this information when considering purchases from the AU Campus Store or other vendors.
 Students may check to determine if books are currently available for purchase online.

 Required Text: Rieser, et al, Ocean and Coastal Law (OCL), West Group (5th Edition, 2019)